neuropsychology/NeuroKit/studies/complexity_benchmark/README.md

 Despite the relative shortness of the signals considered (a few thousand points at most), the fully-parallelized data generation script took 12h to run on a 48-cores machine.
-After summarizing and sorting the indices by computation time, the most striking feature are the orders of magnitude of difference between the fastest and slowest indices.
-Some of them are also particularly sensitive to the data length, a property which combined with computational expensiveness leads to indices being 100,000 slower to compute than other basic metrics.
+After summarizing and sorting the indices by computation time, the most striking feature is the order of magnitude of difference between the fastest and slowest indices.
+Additionally, some indices are particularly sensitive to the signal length, a property which combined with computational cost led to indices being 100,000 times slower to compute than others.

-Multiscale indices are among the slowest, due to their iterative nature (a given index is computed multiple times on coarse-grained subseries of the signal).
-Indices related to Recurrence Quantification Analysis (RQA) are also relatively slow and don’t scale well with signal length.
+In particular, multiscale indices were among the slowest to compute due to their iterative nature (a given index is computed multiple times on coarse-grained subseries of the signal).
+Indices related to Recurrence Quantification Analysis (RQA) were also relatively slow and did not scale well with signal length.

 <!-- ### Duplicates -->